Words of Jesus, who is called “Christ.” It is from his title that we derive the word “Christian” (from Matthew 25:34-46)

 “Then they will go away to eternal punishment, but the righteous to eternal life.”

-Did you notice? — these are precisely the “kinds of people” we instinctively turn away from – unless we’ve had pretty good moral training.
+Did you notice? — these are precisely the “kinds of people” we tend to instinctively turn away from – unless we’ve had pretty good moral training.
 But Jesus gets a little repetitive here; maybe he really means it.

 [This is a re-issue of a post from three years ago.
 Jesus had made clear that this “King” would be himself – “the Son of Man.”]